pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

   <button fab fab-bottom fab-right (click)="newTodo()"> New </button>
 </ion-content>
 ```
-Some more new concepts here angular2's new ```*ngIf``` as compared to Angular 1's ```ng-hide``` and ```ng-show``` to check if we have any todos to show.
-If we do we are looping through our todos using the ``*ngFor`` replacement for ``ng-repeat`` then we display our todo using the ngModel syntax we saw earlier.
-If we do not have any todos we are doing a simple paragraph to tell the user that.
-Then finally we are calling the method we made earlier to take us to create a todo.
+Some more new concepts here: Angular2's new ```*ngIf``` is used, as opposed to Angular 1's ```ng-hide``` and ```ng-show```, in order to check if we have any todos to show.

+If we do have todos to show, we will loop through our todos using the ``*ngFor`` replacement for ``ng-repeat``.
+Then we display our todo using the two-way ngModel syntax we saw earlier.

+If we do not have any todos, we are doing a simple paragraph to tell the user that we do not have todos to show.
+Then we call the `newTodo()` method we created earlier to take us to create a todo.

-You might be asking what is with that `*` before these directives?
-That is syntax that angular 2 uses to help with reading and writing directives that modifiy html.
+You might be wondering about the `*` before these directives.
+That is syntax that Angular 2 uses to help with reading and writing directives that modifiy html.
+____

-That concludes part 1 in part 2 we will edit a todo and add user authentication.
+##### That concludes part 1!
+In part 2, we will edit a todo and add user authentication.
+____
+Thank you for reading this tutorial.
+Please upvote if you found it useful and/or interesting.
+Also, feel free to make comments and give feedback in the discussion section below.